Differentially Private Fine-tuning of Language Models: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Rabeeh Karimi Mahabadi for sharing hyperparameters based on experiments in~\cite{mahabadi2021compacter}.
-Janardhan Kulkarni would like to thank Edward Hu for sharing many ideas on fine-tuning.
+The authors would like to thank Rabeeh Karimi Mahabadi for sharing hyperparameters based on experiments in~\cite{mahabadi2021compacter} and Xuechen Li for sharing the experimental setup and many suggestions about mixed-precision training.
+Janardhan Kulkarni would like to thank Edward Hu for sharing ideas on fine-tuning.